zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

   ```

 ## Dilation1, Erosion1, Opening1, Closing1 (binaryMatrix1, binaryMatrix2)
 - Notes: Some books have different definition of erosion function.
 Their functions of dilation and erosion are commutative.
-However, it's different in my case (where only my dilaton function is commutative), which will be demonstrated in the example below.
+However, it's different in my case (where only my dilaton function is commutative like traditional dilation function defined in many books), which will be demonstrated in the example below.
 Additionally, I keep the traditional erosion function as many book described (which is commutative) in `CommutativeErosion` function instead of put it in `Erosion1`.
 - Input:
   - binaryMatrix1 (2D or 3D logical): an image with or without red, green, and blue channels.
   - binaryMatrix2 (2D or 3D logical): a kernel with or without red, green, and blue channels.